An effective list strategy is crucial to the overall performance of email marketing for small and medium-size businesses (SMBs).

 However, what are the most significant barriers to the success of an email list strategy, and how are SMBs overcoming them?

-    Read on to discover how SMB marketers are approaching email list growth to build a quality email list that enables them to send the right message to the right person at the right time using personalization and email automation.
+Read on to discover how SMB marketers are approaching email list growth to build a quality email list that enables them to send the right message to the right person at the right time using personalisation and email automation.

 Email marketing generates an average of $38 in ROI and marketers are 6x more likely to get someone to click through to their websites from an email than from a tweet.

 However, email marketing only works if subscribers want to receive emails from your company.

 A marketer’s goal used to be building the largest email list possible, and many companies continue to boast about their “thousands” of subscribers.
 To stay competitive, marketers have tried a number of tactics to grow their lists, such as pop-ups, coaxing emails, lead gen assets, and running contests on social media that require an email address to sign up.